 For River's residency, he also took the opportunity to further explore the LAPL's neighborhood libraries.
 He created a stunning set of seven large mixed-media paintings representing five branch libraries and a diptych representing the downtown Central Library.
 The library locations were chosen based on his personal connection to those areas and their relation to historic Indigenous village sites and traditional practices.
 The works are richly detailed collages incorporating official library ephemera such as bookplates and library card applications, screen-printed contemporary design elements and messages of invitation to the viewer, Tongva words and iconic images of local significance, and native plants and food staples from the region like acorns and sage.
 River became interested in the library as an institution built around sharing.
 He felt compelled to use this opportunity to share perspectives from his Tongva community, one of the tribes acknowledged as traditional caretakers of the land on which our libraries now reside.
 His work prompts us to consider the complex histories and interrelated nature of all our public spaces in the city while asserting the ongoing presence and importance of honoring Indigenous voices.

 Both Creators have engaged profoundly, and meaningfully applied their unique artistic lenses to exploring LAPL's citywide network of buildings and transformative services.
 They have created new bodies of work that expand how we understand our libraries' history and present role.
 The inaugural residencies culminated in a Showcase event on October 16, 2022, and a coinciding exhibition opening in the First Floor Galleries at Central Library.
 The launch event featured both Creators in conversation, a printmaking workshop led by River Garza, and a signing of Kwasi Boyd-Bouldin's limited edition zines and posters.
-The current exhibit will be on view until early 2023.
+The current exhibit will be on view until summer 2023.